 In any of these majors you will need to take classes on law, psychology, sociology, public administration, English, history, and statistics.

-This year's Best Legal Professions (Other) Schools ranking compares 47 of them to identify the best overall programs in the country.
+Legal Professions (Other) was the 200th most popular major in the 2021-2022 school year.
+Colleges in the United States reported awarding 2,371 degrees in this year alone.
+Our 2025 Best Legal Professions (Other) Schools ranking analyzes 13 of these schools to determine the best overall colleges for legal professions (other) students.
 Explore this or one of our many other custom other legal professions rankings further below.

 You will be expected to become acquainted with politics, government, and public policy, and be prepared to argue your point and stick up for what you believe in.
 Your classmates and professors will often have opposing viewpoints.
 Students with a bold personality will usually succeed in this field.
 You will sharpen your debating skills and your ability to reason.
 Communication skills will help you greatly; this includes critical reading, writing and speaking.
 These majors require you to use interdisciplinary skills to dissect and understand what you are learning.